jberlo78/thebestspinner/README.rst

 The Best Spinner
 ================

-`The Best Spinner`_ is a windows desktop application for text spinning (variable substitution).
+`The Best Spinner`_ is a windows desktop application for spinning text (synonym substitution) to create unique version(s) of existing text.
 This package provides a way to easily interact with The Best Spinner API (requires an account, get one from `this site`__)

 Installation
 ============